Last Updated: 5/2/23 | May 2nd, 2023

 4. Auberge du Plateau

-There’s a common area to chill out in, plus a rooftop terrace to enjoy when the weather warms up.
-Breakfast with pancakes and maple syrup is free.
+There’s also a common area to chill out in, plus a rooftop terrace to enjoy when the weather warms up.
+Breakfast with waffles, eggs, fresh fruit, baked goods, ,and maple syrup is free.
+There is occasionally a two-night minimum, however.

 Auberge du Plateau at a glance: